Neuronal Ceroid Lipofuscinosis (NCL or Batten Disease)

 The Neuronal Ceroid Lipfuscinoses (NCLs), often referred to as Batten disease, are inherited neurodegenerative disorders characterized by progressive loss of brain function.
 In the vast majority of cases, the first signs appear during childhood.
 Among these signs are seizures, progressive vision loss culminating in blindness, and loss cognitive function and muscle control.
 The childhood-onset forms of NCL are invariably fatal, with death occurring from less than 10 years of age to the 20s, depending on which form of the disease a child suffers from.
 NCL is almost always an autosomal recessively inherited disease.
 Neither parent of an affected child shows any signs of the disease, but there is a one-in-four chance that any additional children they have will be affected with NCL.
 The mutations that are responsible for most of the NCLs have been identified.

 There are currently no effective treatments for the NCLs.
 We are conducting research to develop gene and enzyme replacement therapies for these disorders.
 NCLs occur not only in humans, but also in other species including dogs.
 NCLs have been reported in numerous dog breeds.
-The mutations responsible for canine NCL have been identified in Dachshunds (two different forms of NCL), English Setters, American Bulldogs, Border Collies, Tibetan Terriers, Australian Shepherds, and Miniature Schnauzers.
+The mutations responsible for canine NCL have been identified in Dachshunds (two different forms of NCL), English Setters, American Bulldogs, Border Collies, Tibetan Terriers, Australian Shepherds (two different forms of NCL), Chinese Cresteds, Golden Retrievers, and Australian Cattle Dogs.
 We offer DNA tests for most of these mutations.
 We are interested in evaluating dogs of any breed that are suspected of suffering from NCL.
 Please contact us if you have a dog that is exhibiting signs consistent with NCL (tremors, visual impairment, cognitive decline, loss of coordination, changes in personality).
 We are testing gene and enzyme replacement therapies in dogs to evaluate the potential of these approaches for curing the human NCLs.

 In conjunction with our research on treatments for the late infantile form of NCL (CLN2), we are conducting analyses to determine whether we can identify changes in blood composition that can be used as markers for disease status.
 To assist with this research, we are requesting blood samples from children with CLN2 and from their unaffected relatives.
 If you would like to provide samples for this research, please go to the Samples Needed page of this website for instructions on sample submission.